kunman93/SpaceRunner/README.md

 Welcome to our project: Space-Runner.
 We are 6 engineering Students at the ZHAW.
 First you will get an instruction on how to set-up the project, How to Play, testing and the project outlines and how far we've progressed.

 ### Set-Up
+Make sure Java 11 or higher is installed on your system.

 Clone the project to a local folder and opn it with an IDE (gradle preinstalled).
 Start it by entering "gradle run" in the terminal.